 - Work gloves and garbage bags (for spontaneous Nature Diving.
 Stay tuned, I’ll be writing a whole post on this later.)

-- Snack (non-squishable, like granola or trail mix)
+- Snack (non-squishable, like granola or trail mix; maybe an apple)

 - Extra change of clothes (for the kids; not shown above)